Computer history - 1996

 Computer company events in 1996

 Microsoft purchased Vermeer Technologies Inc. for $133 million on January 16, 1996.
-The company is a developer of the website development tool FrontPage, which Microsoft later releases as its own program.
+The company is a developer of the website development tool FrontPage that Microsoft later released as its own program.

 Apple stock sunk to a 10-year low of less than $18.00 a share.

 On October 9, 1996, SBS Technologies, Inc. announced it had signed an agreement to acquire Bit 3 Computer Corporation for $24 million and became SBS Bit 3.